Choosing the best Manuka honey is actually not so easy. Every person’s taste differs and matters.

 Milder Tasting Manuka Honey

-If you are one who loves milder tasting honey, select one with a UMF of lower than 10 or with less than 250 MGO.
+If you are one who loves milder-tasting honey, select one with a UMF of lower than 10 or with less than 250 MGO.

-Or take, for instance, this MGO 60+ Manuka Honey.
-It has a milder taste yet still contains the same honey good for your wellness.
+See on AmazonOr take, for instance, this MGO 50+ Manuka Honey .
+It has a milder taste yet still contains the same honey goodness for your wellness.
+This B-Corp certified, non-GMO honey is traceable from hive to hand.

 Raw Manuka Honey